SvenBunge/hs_tibber/README.md

 # HomeServer Tibber (14464)
-Gira Homeserver 4 Logicmodule to writes values via Modbus TCP.
+Gira Homeserver 4 Logicmodule to fetch the actual and forecasted power prices per hour from tibber electricity provider to start / stop your power consuming devices when electricity is cheap / expensive.

 ## Developer Notes

 Developed for the GIRA HomeServer 4.11!
 Could work with HS 4.7< - but without support.
 Licensed under the LGPL to keep all copies & forks free!

-:exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14184 is only for this one and registered to @SvenBunge !!** :exclamation:
+:exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14464 is only for this one and registered to @SvenBunge !!** :exclamation:

 If something doesn't work like expected: Just open an issue.
 Even better: Fix the issue and fill a pull request.